 It is believed that the planet Budha is governed by Goddess Skandamata

-A bhog of bananas is offered to the goddess and it is said to keep the devotees in good health.
-All the chapters of ‘Durga Saptashi’, a religious book, are read on this auspicious occasion as well.
+A bhog of bananas is offered to the Goddess, and it is said to keep the devotees in good health.
+All the chapters of ‘Durga Saptashi,’ a religious book, are also read on this auspicious occasion.
 Some people observe the Upang Lalita fast on this day as it is believed to be fruitful.
-Alsi (Lin seeds) are offered to the goddess in worship and are after that taken as Prasad.
-This fast facilitates the devotees entering the Vishuddi Chakra for calming the mind.
-On this day, Goddess is supposed to wear blue colored saree while the devotees are dressed in vivacious grey saree.
+Alsi (Lin seeds) are offered to the Goddess in worship and taken as Prasad.
+This fast facilitate the devotees entering the Vishuddi Chakra for calming the mind.
+On this day, Goddess wears a blue-colored saree while the devotees are dressed in vibrant grey saree.